Magicaster/First-Unity-Project/README.md

 ## Why did I choose this to do?

 I chose to do Unity as my project because of a few reasons:
-* 1. This would have me learn an entirely new coding language
+* 1. This would have me learn an entirely new coding language which would push myself into learning more.
-* 2. I have never worked in the third dimension in coding before
+* 2. I have never worked in the third dimension in coding before so this would broaden my reach of what I can do.
-* 3. I have never used unity before and wanted to learn how to use it to help myself in the future
+* 3. I have never used unity before and wanted to learn how to use it to help myself in the future.

+## A demo of My project